LuteOrg/lute-v3/README_PyPi.md

 ## Requirements

-Python 3.8+
+Python 3.8+ (tested with python 3.8 through 3.11)

+Japanese learners will also need to install MeCab.

 ## Install

-### From PyPi

-TODO release: add PyPi docs

-### From TestPyPi

-`lute3` is on TestPyPi to work out packaging issues.

-`lute3` has dependencies on packages that aren't in TestPyPi, so we have to pull some things from PyPi as well.
+`lute3` installs various dependencies, so you should install it in a virtual environment.
+For example, using `venv`:

+Create a new folder (e.g. `lute3`) anywhere on your system.

 ```
+# Set up the virtual environment
-python3 -m venv .venv
+python3.8 -m venv myenv

+# Activate it (Mac or *nix)
-source .venv/bin/activate
+source myenv/bin/activate

+# (on Windows: myenv\Scripts\activate)

+# Install everything.
+Note the package name is lute3!
-pip3 install --upgrade --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ lute3
+pip install lute3

+# Start lute
+python -m lute.main

+# Open your web browser to http://localhost:5000
+# When done, hit Ctl-C

+# Stop the virtual environment.
 deactivate
 ```

-## Usage

-Assuming you've set up a virtual environment and installed `lute3`:
+Once everything is installed, for future runs you'll just need to go into `lute3` folder created above and:

 ```
-source .venv/bin/activate
+source myenv/bin/activate
-python -m lute3.main
+python -m lute.main

-# Open web browser to http://localhost:5000
-# ... work work work ...
-# When done, Ctl-C then

-deactivate
 ```